bluesky66-dev/kibana/src/core/server/saved_objects/migrationsv2/README.md

    using Saved Objects in v7.4 https://github.com/elastic/kibana/pull/39829)

 Test plan:
-1. Ensure that the different versions of HyperSec Kibana listed above can successfully upgrade to 7.11.
+1. Ensure that the different versions of Kibana listed above can successfully upgrade to 7.11.
-2. Ensure that multiple HyperSec Kibana nodes can migrate a legacy index in parallel (choose a representative legacy version to test with e.g. v6.4).
-Add a lot of Saved Objects to HyperSec Kibana to increase the time it takes for a migration to complete which will make it easier to introduce failures.
+2. Ensure that multiple Kibana nodes can migrate a legacy index in parallel (choose a representative legacy version to test with e.g. v6.4).
+Add a lot of Saved Objects to Kibana to increase the time it takes for a migration to complete which will make it easier to introduce failures.
    1. If all instances are started in parallel the upgrade should succeed
    2. If nodes are randomly restarted shortly after they start participating